Colleen Dishon: Career

-Koky Dishon got her first job at the age of 16 at the Zanesville, Ohio newspaper.
+In summer 1941, she got her first job at her town's newspaper after suggestion from her mother.
 "I cleaned myself up and walked into town," she said.
 "I had no idea where I was going.
 When I stopped, I was at a building where the Zanesville newspapers were published.
 I didn't know a soul there, but I walked up the stairs and stood in the doorway and told the editor 'I want to work', and they gave me an old typewriter in the back of the room and told me to do the baby column."
 In 1975, Dishon was hired by the Chicago Tribune to change the Tempo section into a general features section in the newspaper.
 While revamping the section, she changed the Tempo heading to "closed for remodeling."
 That is when Dishon created Tempo Women, a column aimed at working women.
 "There was nothing in the paper that showed (women) they weren't alone in their struggle, that others were in the same boat," she said.
 The very successful column's final version was named Womenews to appeal to working women under the age of 35.
 Womanews was distributed to the two million readers of the Chicago Tribune's Sunday paper.
 In seven years, Koky was promoted to associate editor, making her the first woman on the Chicago Tribune masthead.
 She maintained control of all departments outside of news and sports.
 Koky Dishon retired from the Chicago Tribune in 1994, at 70 years old.
 James D. Squires, the editor who had promoted her, said, "There have been two great creative people at the Chicago Tribune.
 The first was Col. (Robert) McCormick who put together a world-recognized newspaper, and the second was Koky Dishon who created sections people wanted to read."
 The Tribune Managing Editor, Ann Marie Lipinski, stated, " Whether you have ever worked for Koky, or ever heard her name before today, if you are a newspaper reader, you are the beneficiary of her genius.
 She defined modern features coverage with her work in Chicago, creating the so-called 'sectional revolution' in American newspapers."

 After her retirement, Koky contributed to the industry by becoming an editorial consultant at a weekly newspaper by Network Chicago WTTW public television.
 She has also helped the South Bend Tribune, in Indiana, in transitioning from an evening to morning publication.
 She also co-authored a book on the designing of newspapers sections.